albertcordina/Applicant-tracking-system/README.md

     2- Password -   The applicant password, stored as a string.
     3- Name -       The applicant name, stored as a string.
     4- Surname -    The applicant's surname, stored as a string.
-    5- Age -        The applicant age, stored as an int.
+    5- Age -        The applicant age, stored as an int (not under the 18).
     6- Occupation - The applicant occupation, stored as a string.
     7- Email -      The applicant email, stored as a string.
-    8- Income -     The applicant income, stored as a double.
+    8- Income -     The applicant income, stored as a double (not above the 2000).
     9- Comments -   The applicant comments, stored as a string.
     10- Status -    The current status of the application (e.g. Pending, Approved, Rejected), stored as a string type.